benhutchison/ScalaSwingContrib/README.md

 * A PopupMenu wrapper contributed by https://github.com/sullivan-
 * A ColorChooser contributed by Andy Hicks

-All classes reside in the '''scalaswingcontrib''' package namespace.
+All classes reside in the scalaswingcontrib package namespace.

 Jars can be downloaded manually from the distributions directory.